SimplexCC/sell-docs/source/includes/reference/_get-quote-lq.md

 ### rate ###
 #### (Float)

-The exchange rate: how many units of `quote_currency` will you pay for one unit of `base_currency`.
+The exchange rate: how many units of `quote_currency` equal one unit of `base_currency`.

-The rate provided may take the amount into consideration: Simplex will use this rate for this particular quote only, and will not assume that the rate holds for different amounts.
+The rate you provide may take the amount into consideration: Simplex will use this rate for this particular quote only, and will not assume that the rate holds for different amounts.

 ## p/REST ##